aalokpatwa/-dpo/README.md

 Example: python3 generate_completions.py --dataset dataset/upenn_test.json --model dpop
 ```

-After this, if you would like to evaluate the generations using GPT-4, create a `.env.` file in the root and add your OpenAI API key.
+After this, if you would like to evaluate the generations using GPT-4, create a `.env` file in the root and add your OpenAI API key.
 Then, you can run
 ```
 python alignment_accuracies.py [--results_file]